Confident in your incident response and business continuity plans?

 Experts and executives meet this fall to discuss emerging global cyber threats.

 The Cyber Security Conference for Executives, hosted again this year by The Johns Hopkins University Information Security Institute and COMPASS Cyber Security, will be held on Tuesday, September 19th, in Baltimore, Maryland.
 The theme is emerging global cyber threats, and the conference will feature discussions with thought leaders across a variety of sectors.
+Join the discussion and learn about current and emerging cyber security threats to organizations, and how executives can better protect their enterprises.

 The continuing effect of Equation Group leaks.